jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(Kestra)/README.md

 Example: green_tripdata_2019_07

-This is a temporary table created in BigQuery using the data from the external table.
-The purpose of this table is to perform transformations, such as generating a unique_row_id based on concatenating certain columns.
-After reading the raw data from the external table, it may need to be transformed or enriched before inserting it into the final table.
-This temporary table serves as an intermediary step where any necessary data processing can occur.
+This is a native table created in BigQuery using the data from the external table.
+Copies the entire dataset from the associated external table into this table, while enriching it with the additional columns unique_row_id and filename

 ![gcp5](images/gcp5.jpg)